Explore Inverness and Loch Ness on Two Wheels!

-Inverness and Loch Ness offer cycling routes for all abilities, from easy family rides to challenging cycling sportives!
+The Inverness and Loch Ness region offer cycling routes for all abilities, from easy family rides to challenging cycling sportives!

-In 2016 the Etape Loch Ness returns to the shores of our famous Loch and it’s not for the faint-hearted!
-This amazing cycle sportive starts and finishes in Inverness and competitors tackle the whole 106 kilometres around Loch Ness – not to forget the 900 metre ascent.
-If you are an experienced cyclist or looking for a real challenge for charity or to get fit, why not sign up and come to Loch Ness next April for this unforgettable event?
+In April 2019, the Etape Loch Ness returns to the shores of our famous Loch Ness … and it’s not for the faint-hearted!
+This amazing cycle sportive starts and finishes in Inverness and competitors tackle the whole 106 kilometres around Loch Ness.
+Not forgetting the 900 metre ascent.
+If you are an experienced cyclist or looking for a real challenge for charity or to get fit, why not sign up for this unforgettable event?

 If racing is not your thing and you’d rather explore Loch Ness and the Great Glen at a more leisurely pace, did you know that the Great Glen Way and South Loch Ness Trail are also suitable for cyclists?
 Bring your mountain bike or hybrid bike or hire one in Inverness!

-We hope we’ve given you some ideas – cycling around Inverness and Loch Ness is great fun, whatever your age or ability!
+We hope we’ve given you some ideas for places to cycle around Loch Ness and Inverness.
+It’s great fun, whatever your age or ability!